-Atlanta’s John Marshall Law School (AJMLS) is pleased to announce the appointment of Linda A. Klein, immediate past president of the American Bar Association and Shareholder at Baker Donelson, to the Board of Directors as an ex officio member.
+Atlanta’s John Marshall Law School (AJMLS) is pleased to announce the appointment of Linda A. Klein, immediate past president of the American Bar Association and Shareholder at Baker Donelson, as an Advisor to the Board of Directors.
 Linda’s leadership experience and work at the American Bar Association, which is the largest voluntary professional association in the world, are welcomed assets to the team during this exciting time of growth.

 Ms. Klein regularly counsels on business dispute prevention and resolution, contract law, risk and crisis management, media relations, ethics and governance.
 She is particularly experienced in advising the construction, pharmaceutical and higher education industries.
 She also advises lawyers, architects, accountants and other professionals at risk for large claims or their licenses.